ganeshgaxy/ppqa/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 Yarn is highly recommended for this project/framework.
-Please install yarn if you don't have using below command
+Please install yarn if you don't have using below command.

+This framework also forces the users to use only typescript and also requires a good practical knowledge on playwright.

 ```
 npm i yarn -g